nealrobbins/liferay-docs/discover/portal/articles/commerce/01-catalog-management/01-product-categories.markdown

 3. Click Save.

-A product can be removed from a category the same way--just uncheck the boxes in step 2.
+A product can be removed from a category the same way by unchecking the boxes in step 2.
 Alternatively, several products can be removed at once using the category application: